mszakacz/mszakacz/README.md

 ## 📱 Engraving app (name covered)

 #### Project Description:
 Commercial project, mobile app that was used on big event of promoting of the e-cigarette.
 App offered a configurator for e-cigarette that included its color, custom design and text engraved on the device (text, font size, font style).
 After configuratior was finished and order paid, app generated the image that has to be engraved on the device and sent it to server that was connected with engraving machine.
+Orders are queued and saved locally in case of internet problems, and then the data is synchronized.

 #### Stack / Tools / Skills:
 - Flutter / Dart
 - BLoC (state management)
 - Bar code scanner
 - Generate png image
+- Offline mode with synchronization
 - REST API

 ## 📱 Public event map (name covered)